einfrog/CCL1/diary.md

 picking up scraps (collision detection, appearance in inventory(react to collision));

 TO DO:
-background graphic;
+scraps->remove push to allgameobjects from basegameobjects constructor because of GUI scraps; only push the scraps that are drawn on map into allgameobjects background graphic;
 inventory and scrap objects (canvas);
 canvas border stops player (player bumps into wall);